Future progressions in RFID technology

 Consequently, Blockchain technology makes it possible to provide access to auditable data which is verified, time-stamped and immutable.
 This access generates a transparent, interoperable environment where rules can be implemented, enforced and adapted.

 The key is identification

 Individual European countries have been contemplating the introduction of a ‘COVID’ passport as proof for vaccination against the disease.
 In the UK this development is a faced with robust political discussion about restrictions of liberty.
 To enhance security, a unique identification of each individual passport should be paramount.
 Unique identification can be achieved with using a QR-code barcode, alternatively with NFC (RFID) micro chip technology.
 The QR-code can include, beside the unique identification, an URL read instruction for the scanner (such as a mobile phone) opening a pre-set web-page holding information about the passport.
 The identification number itself can be encrypted to offer a higher level of security.

 The NFC chip technology – a microchip with data processing capabilities – offers a higher level of encrypted security and a bi-directional communication between chipset in the passport and the backbone system based in the cloud.

-Each set of data: passport-ID, date of passport, date of vaccination, country of origin, name of receiver (potentially in combination with personal national insurance number) can be recorded in a tamper-proof and secure ledger in a private Blockchain.
+Each set of data: passport-ID, date of passport, date of vaccination, country of origin, name of receiver (potentially in combination with personal national insurance number) ideally recorded in a tamper-proof and secure ledger in a private Blockchain.